Sophietje/Verification-Tool-Overview/Tools/Provers/Vampire.md

 It also prints some statistics about the proof attempt.

 #### Internals (tools used, frameworks, techniques, paradigms, ...):
+Vampire uses proof by refutation to try and determine whether a conjecture is correct.
+If Vampire finds a refutation, then it will show the  inference steps that were taken, i.e. it'll show a proof.

 Uses [MiniSat](../Solvers/SAT/MiniSat.md), [Z3](../Solvers/SMT/Z3.md).

 #### Comments: